Croatia–Iran relations

-Croatian–Iranian relations refer to bilateral foreign relations between Croatia and Iran.
-Both countries established diplomatic relations on April 18, 1992 when Iran became the 7th world-, 1st Asian- and 1st Muslim dominated- country to recognize the newly independent Croatia.
+Croatia and Iran established diplomatic relations on April 18, 1992 when Iran became the 7th country in the world and the first among Asian and Muslim-majority countries to recognize the newly independent Croatia.
 Croatia has an embassy in Tehran while Iran has an embassy and a cultural center in Zagreb.
-Relations among two countries are described as good and friendly.
+Relations between the two countries are described as good and friendly.

 Relations

 Iranian vice-president Hassan Habibi visited Croatia in 1995 while the Iranian president Mohammad Khatami visited Zagreb in 2005.
 Croatian president Stjepan Mesić had a three-day state visit to Iran in 2001.
 In 2008 Iranian president Mahmoud Ahmadinejad called for expansion of Iran-Croatia ties.
-During the same year, the Croatian national oil company INA expanded active in the Ardabil Province.
+During the same year, the Croatian national oil company INA expanded actively in the Ardabil Province.

 In October 2011, a senior Iranian parliamentary delegation visited Croatia and met with President Ivo Josipović and Foreign Minister Gordan Jandroković.

 President of the Iranian Parliament Ali Larijani met with the President of the Croatian Parliament Josip Leko in October 2013.
 Both of them expressed their desire to strengthen cooperation between Iran and Croatia in the field of economy, trade, culture, science, sports, agriculture and energy, as well as to expand parliamentary cooperation.
 Larijani stated that "Iran and Croatia have historical ties", while Leko stated that "Iran and Croatia base their relations on friendship and understanding".

 Delegation of the Croatian-Iranian inter-parliamentary friendship group visited Tehran in March 2014, emphasizing the need for further development of relations between two countries.
 Just before this visit, Croatian President Josipović stressed Croatian desire for expand relations with Iran in the field of politics, economy and culture.

 High representative of the Iranian Parliament, Hossein Sheikholeslam visited Croatia in October 2014 at the invitation of Mladen Novak, the President of the Croatian-Iranian Friendship Group of the Croatian Parliament.
 Delegation met with Foreign Minister Vesna Pusić, President Ivo Josipović, and President of the Croatian Parliament Josip Leko.